 - Mango Chutney

 - 1-2 green or red chilies , chopped (if you want to reduce the heat use green chilies and discard the seeds and membranes)

 - 2 teaspoons ground coriander

 - 1/2 teaspoon turmeric

-- Traditionally water is used, not broth, but we prefer using broth for the added flavor.
+- Traditionally water is used, not broth, but I prefer using broth for the added flavor.